-The Genie Nano-5G Metadata controls as shown by CamExpert, has features to enable and select inclusion of chunk data with the image payload (as specified by the specification GigE Vision 1.2).
-Teledyne DALSA provides header files for developers managing Genie Nano-5G LUT data and chunk payload data as supported by GigE Vision 1.2.
-Refer to section following the table of metadata features.
+The Genie Nano-10G Metadata Controls category is used to enable and select inclusion of chunk data with the image payload (as specified by the specification GigE Vision 1.2).
+Teledyne DALSA provides header files for developers managing Genie Nano-10G LUT data and chunk payload data as supported by GigE Vision 1.2.
+Refer to Extracting Metadata Stored in a Sapera Buffer.